Quelklef/lilt/docs/legislators.rst

 One of the simplest legislators is the literal legislator, which returns a rule only matching exactly the given text.

-Literal legislators begin and end with a double quote.
+Literal legislators begin and end with a double quote or single quote.
 Inbetween these two double quotes lies the content the resultant rule will match.

 For instance, :code:`"banana"` will match any text beginning with "banana".
 Matching this text, it will consume 6 characters (the length of the word "banana") and return the text "banana".
 If the text doesn't start with "banana", the rule will fail.